History of the World Series: For People Who Don’t Watch

 HISTORY OF THE WORLD SERIES

-Where did the name “World Series” come from?
+Whence came the name “World Series?”
 Does it suggest that this is the championship competition for baseball anywhere in the world, across the entire planet?
 Canada occasionally gets included, but:

 Originally called “The Championship of the United States,” it became the “World’s Championship Series,” shortened eventually to just “World’s Series.”

-Implications of the Designated Hitter Rule
+Implications of the World Series Designated Hitter Rule

-Wikipedia, the prequel to The Encyclopedia Galactica, but smaller tells us:
+Wikipedia, the prequel to The Encyclopedia Galactica, but smaller, tells us:

 This, of course, is intuitively obvious to the most casual observer.
 What is not obvious is the implication of this on other World Series rules.

-Designated Slapper Rule
+World Series Designated Slapper Rule

-Designated Driver Rule
+World Series Designated Driver Rule

 Each player gets six cards, except for the player on the dealer’s right, who gets seven.
 The second card is turned up, except on Tuesdays.
 You need a king and a deuce, except at night, when you’d need a queen and a 4.
 You’ve got another jack!
 Ha ha ha!
 How lucky you are!
 How wonderful for you.
-If you didn’t get another jack, if you’d gotten a king, why, then, you’d get another card, except when it’s dark, when you’d have to give it back.
+If you didn’t get another jack, if you’d gotten a king, why, then, you’d get another card, except when it’s dark when you’d have to give it back.

-For the losers, they select a Designated Hankie Carrier, except in those cases where it is overruled by the There’s No Crying in Baseball Rule.
+But for the losers, they select a Designated Hankie Carrier, except in those cases where it is overruled by the There’s No Crying in Baseball Rule.

 Bill Petro, your friendly neighborhood historian